Service-Learning and Your Organization

 - Projects require some lead time and preparation, so approach the CEL or faculty member EARLY -- at least three months before the start of the project

 - Develop specificity around the project and work with CEL staff to identify appropriate faculty for whom the project would be a logical fit.

 Community Education and Advocacy: Get Students to Spread Your Message.

 Sometimes students in a course develop material they are learning in class and share it with audiences in the broader community, often to inspire community action or influence policy on a particular issue.
 Students may prepare workshops, host events, produce videos and white papers, do community organizing, or run media campaigns to get the message out there.
 Again, this sort of class may involve a significant research component.
 For example, students in a nursing class may run a health fair for the local community; students in a history class may hold a symposium on contemporary forms of slavery; or students in a Political Science class might develop a GOTV campaign.

 Students must master ideas in order to teach them and build communication/presentation skills; Organizations get their message publicized by students.

 Making it Work:

-- Education and advocacy projects require some lead time so approach the CEL or faculty member at three-six months ahead of the start of the semester.
+- Education and advocacy projects require some lead time so approach the CELTS or faculty member at three-six months ahead of the start of the semester.

 - Assign a particular staff member to work with a faculty member on the project.